 But living full time in a two bedroom place with two children is suboptimal.
 One of our children does not sleep well and will reliably wake up the other if they share a room.
 Over time, sleep deprivation becomes a real cost.

-Naturally, most families want at least a three bedroom, two bathroom home, if not a four or five bedroom house.
-Based on the rental properties I own in San Francisco, I know that a three bedroom home on the west side rents for around $7,500 a month, while a five bedroom, four bathroom home can easily cost $10,000 a month.
+Naturally, most families with two kids want at least a three bedroom, two bathroom home, if not a four or five bedroom house.
+Based on the rental properties I own in San Francisco, I know that a three bedroom home on the west side rents for around $7,500 a month, while a five bedroom, four bathroom home can easily cost $10,000 a month or more.

 I also want a dedicated home office to write.
 That pushes me toward the larger home to raise kids.
 The extra bedroom and bathroom for visiting friends and family is another benefit.